judechays/STADL/readme.md

 W<-make_ntspmat(lmobj = ols, ci = country_name, yi = year, k=4)
 ```

 where *ols* refers to the object associated with the outcome of a regression (`lm(formula = y ~ x, data = data)`). *country_name* is the name of the variable that contains the sample countries. *year* is the name of the variable that contains the sample years.
-Finally, $k$ refers to the number of nearest neighbors used to create the spatial weight matrix.
+Finally, `k` refers to the number of nearest neighbors used to create the spatial weight matrix.

 ### **Spatial AutoRegressive (SAR)**